Rapid innovation: A look at four innovative mining technologies

 A major contributor to this continued evolution is the technologies powering these mines.
 From powerful conveying solutions through to driverless trucks, new technology is allowing mining to become safer, more efficient and, as a result, more profitable.

-Here are five of the most innovative technologies in the mining sector.
+Here are four of the most innovative technologies in the mining sector.

 Mining vehicles are often some of the most impressive pieces of equipment used in the industrial sector today,